Winter Turf Rules & Regulations

 If a three-way tie exists within a bracket after steps 1 through 5, a three-way coin flip will be conducted.
 The teams that tie in the coin flip will compete in FIFA Penalty Kicks to eliminate one team prior to proceeding to FIFA Penalty Kicks with the third team.
 The coin flip and time of the FIFA Penalty Kicks will be determined at the fields.

 In the case of a three (3) way tie head to head will be disregarded and all other tie breakers will prevail.

 Home Team Jerseys & Game Balls

 The Home Team will be the team, which appears first on the game schedule.
-The Home Team will choose to defend a certain side or take the ball.
+The Home Team will choose to defend a certain side.
 No coin toss will be required.
 Home Teams will be required to switch to alternate jerseys to accommodate a color conflict as declared by the referee.
 If the Home Team cannot supply alternate jerseys, the Home Team will forfeit the game.

 Teams will play from the same side of the field, with the Fans on opposing sides.